Life moves quickly. It’s easy to get distracted. But that can be costly.

-In this edition, we’ve rounded up the noteworthy money dates in June 2021.
+In this edition, we’ve rounded up the noteworthy money dates in June 2023.
 Take a look and mark your calendar with any dates that apply to you.

 Just as some states offer back-to-school sales tax holidays, during which they waive sales taxes on purchases like school supplies, some states offer disaster preparedness sales tax holidays.

 During these periods, sales taxes are waived for certain products needed to prepare for hurricanes or other natural disasters.
-(The Atlantic hurricane season officially starts June 1.)

 June 15 — Deadline for estimated tax payments